Introducing try-catch from Apple Swift 2, with sandbox on web by IBM Bluemix

 }

-The function doesn’t really throw any thing but you can see the function calls that throw are prefixed with try.
+The function doesn’t really throw anything, but you can see the function calls that throw are prefixed with try.

 The evolution speed of Swift language seems a little bit faster than Google’s Go language on this feature.